 Opening Sentence

 “The first sentence” is known as the opening of the email.
-Basically, from this sentence you acknowledge the reader, so the opening sentence should be polite and it doesn’t have to be so long.
+The sentence acknowledges the reader and sets the tone for the rest of the email.
+The opening sentence should be polite and concise, and it does not have to be too long.

 Body of The Email

-Also, if you have attached some important file in your email, you must mention in it that “I’ve attached the file of” (mention whatever the file content).
+2. If you have attached an important file to your email, mention it by saying, “I have attached the file of [insert file content].”

 Closing of The Email

-The end of the email is the “closing sentence or any complimentary words or clause”.
-The closing may be formal or informal; it depends on whoever you send the email, so your closing should be appropriate.
+The end of the email is the “closing sentence or any complimentary words or clause.”
+The closing may be formal or informal; it depends on whoever you send the email to, so your closing should be appropriate.

 Signature

-The last component of the business email is signature.
-It includes your full name, job title, website, contact number, business address or important links, so ensure that your signature block is error-free.
+The last component of the business email is the signature.
+It should include your full name, job title, website, contact number, business address, or any important links.
+Make sure that your signature block is error-free.

 Some Essential Tips to Write a Professional Email